WikipediaLibrary/hashtags/README.md

 The `-d` option will allow you to run in detached mode.

-You should now be able to access the tool on `127.0.0.1`.
+You should now be able to access the tool in your browser on `http://localhost`.

 When the tool is first run the scripts container will fail because migrations haven't finished running yet.
 There are solutions to this that <a href="https://phabricator.wikimedia.org/T207277">will be implemented eventually</a>.